 What Watt Heat Bulb Do You Need For A Bearded Dragon In A 40 Gal Tank?

-For a 40-gallon size enclosure, a white 100-watt basking bulb is perfect for keeping your bearded dragon warm and its environment within the appropriate temperature range during the day.
+The best UVB bulb for 40 gallon tank is a white 100-watt basking bulb that is perfect for keeping your bearded dragon warm and its environment within the appropriate temperature range during the day.
 In addition, a ceramic heat emitter should be used at night if the temperature in their enclosure falls below 70° degrees Fahrenheit (21° C).

 Note: 100 watts is an approximation and a general recommendation.